 In addition to defending clients in litigation, Kirsten advises clients with respect to fraud and abuse and compliance in several contexts, including Corporate Integrity Agreement implementation, internal investigations, and strategic transactions in the health care industry.

-Kirsten is a frequent speaker on compliance and enforcement in the health care and life sciences industries, and on the False Claims Act.
+Kirsten is a frequent speaker on litigation and enforcement in the health care and life sciences industries, and on the False Claims Act.
 She has been a faculty member for National Institute of Trial Advocacy programs since 2005.

 - Represents major pharmaceutical and medical device companies in wide ranging criminal and civil investigations into potential off-label marketing, kickbacks and price reporting violations.

-- Represents major medical device company in investigation of potential cGMP and QSR violations.
+- Represented major medical device company in investigation of potential cGMP and QSR violations; co-lead counsel in negotiating favorable global resolution of matter.

 - Defended a major PBM in False Claims Act litigation, obtaining dismissal of complaint.

-- Defends major pharmaceutical companies in False Claims Act and consumer protection litigation related to price reporting.
+- Defended major pharmaceutical companies in False Claims Act and consumer protection litigation related to price reporting.

 - Defends major pharmaceutical and medical device companies in False Claims Act litigation involving alleged kickbacks, off-label marketing and manufacturing violations.